acityinohio/auditthezed/README.md

 PRs are welcome, particularly for people who make it more efficient. :)

-### Sample Output to Block 12000
+### Sample Output

 ```
-zcashd says current height is 12000, auditing to that height.
+zcashd says current height is 479827, auditing to that height.
 At height 10000:
 Maximum Allowed Zatoshis: 3125312562500
 Public + Shielded: 3113242426967